cg10036/Themida-Unpacker-for-.NET/README.md

 ## How to use?

+goto SuspendProcess/bin/Release/ folder

 Just drag .NET file and select pd.exe!
+(32bit to 32bit, 64bit to 64bit)

 pd.exe will dump file! if not, just manual dump with SCYLLA!!!!!